Zakynthos sailing holidays

 Zakynthos port

-To explore the island's lush interior you can leave the yacht unattended in the Port of Zakynthos - Λιμένας ζακυνθου, which provides the best shelter.
+To explore the island's lush interior you can leave the yacht unattended in the Port of Zakynthos - Λιμένας ζακυνθου, which provides the best shelter, although there is an increase of indifferent ferries captains causing damage to catamarans / yachts.

 The conspicuous Castle hill (with the restored Venetian Castle) and the north breakwater of Zakynthos port.

-On the approach mind the Dimitris reef directly East of the green harbour light.
-Once in port, go stern-to the waterfront or the North breakwater or the pier that protudes from it, the harbour Master will direct you to your berth.
+On the approach mind the Dimitris reef directly east of the green harbour light.
+Once in port, go stern-to the waterfront or the north breakwater or the pier that protudes from it.

 The river Charalampos delivers sand / mud to the bay: the south-western part of the port is often too shallow.

-Like the “marina” facilities, the plans for a cruise ship quay and a commercial port to the south have yet to materialize.
-The marina basin meanwhile is used by tripper boats.
+Like the “marina” facilities, the plans for a cruise ship quay and a commercial port to the south have yet to materialize, the breakwaters are already disintegrating.
+The south basin meanwhile is used by tripper boats, charter fleets and ferries dock on the north side.

-Strong S – SE winds, only probable in winter and early spring, mean you will have to relocate to the marina.
+Strong S – SE winds, only probable in winter and early spring, mean you should leave the main port, e.g. to the south basin.

-Prevailing wind is NW, sometimes a violent NE, in which case the north breakwater has the ideal berths ; mud and good holding; there are plenty of fast & indifferent ferries: keep some distance off the quay.
+Prevailing wind is NW, sometimes a violent NE, in which case the north breakwater has the preferred berths; mud and good holding; avoid going along-side due to waves created by several lawless tourist boat skippers, keep your stern well clear, and place your fenders low since the structure is rather low.

 Due to the 1953 devastations as well as the surplus of superficial beach tourists, Zakynthos town / port is more practical than endearing.